Students in the PhD program in bioengineering are expected to take the preliminary examination by the end of their second year in the program.

 - Complete the committee recommendation form and submit it to the graduate program coordinator for DGS approval.

 - Reserve a room for your oral examination.
 (Use the Room Reservation site when requesting a BioE classroom.)

 - Provide copies of your completed research proposal to each committee member.

 - Pick up the examination report form from the graduate program coordinator once you are notified that it is ready.

 - Confirm that every committee member has signed the examination report form and marked their grade (“Pass” or “Fail”) on the form.

 - Make sure the chairperson indicates the examination date and any post-examination conditions that may have been made by the committee.

 - Submit the white and pink copies of the form to the graduate program coordinator within two business days of the exam.

 - The UIC Graduate College will confirm your passing of preliminary exam and send a doctoral candidacy letter to the bioengineering department.

-- The graduate program coordinator will notify you that your candidacy letter has been received, at which time you can order “PhD Candidate” business cards from the College of Engineering if desired.
+- The graduate program coordinator will notify you that your candidacy letter has been received.

 Note: After students pass the preliminary examination, they are not intended to defend their dissertation until at least a year has elapsed, to allow appropriate time for research and writing a paper of the expected quality level.
 Students who plan to defend their dissertation before a year has elapsed must submit an online Graduate Student Petition requesting an exemption from the one-year minimum requirement.